Steps to Apply

 Principal’s Choice Scholarship¹

-Each eligible high school² in our service area receives one Principal’s Choice Award.
+Each eligible high school² in our service area receives two Principal’s Choice Award.
 This is a one-year scholarship for $1,500 ($750 per semester).
 Eligibility is contingent upon a 3.0 GPA and ACT score of 20 or higher.

 Nominations from the high school principal/counselor must be submitted to the Scholarship Office by March 1st.